 If you receive compensation following a personal injury, you will probably just want to get on with your life.
 As part of this process, we recommend that you consider protecting your compensation through a Personal Injury Trust.

 The Trustees will open a Trust bank account to hold your compensation monies separately from your personal monies.
-The Trust can pay for a new place to live which may be more suitable for your needs depending on what injuries you have suffered, a new car, petrol, a holiday and much more.
+The Trust can pay for a new place for you to live which may be more suitable for your needs depending on the injuries you have suffered, a new car, petrol, a holiday and much more.
 You can decide how best to use the Trust monies.
 Any excess funds can be invested by your Trustees for your future needs.

 What are the advantages of having a Personal Injury Trust?

-By setting up a Personal Injury Trust, you may be able to receive your compensation and retain your means-tested benefits entitlements indefinitely.
+By setting up a Personal Injury Trust, you may be able to receive your compensation and still retain your means-tested benefits entitlements indefinitely.
 This is perfectly legal and acceptable to both the Department for Work and Pensions and Local Authorities.
-The Regulations treat Personal Injury Trusts in a special way so that you are able to retain entitlement to your means-tested benefits.
-But, the special rules only apply if you decide to 'opt in'.
+The Regulations treat Personal Injury Trusts in a special way so that you are able to retain your entitlement to your means-tested benefits.
+However, the special rules only apply if you decide to 'opt in'.
 This means setting up a Personal Injury Trust.

 2. Your compensation can be protected from the cost of long-term care fees when you get older